Tableau AI Analytics in 2026: The Smart Data Revolution

 • Have basic familiarity with data visualization and dashboards.

-• Have access to a Salesforce org (required for Einstein AI integration).
+• Have access to a Salesforce org (required for Tableau Agent and generative AI features; basic Pulse features work without one).

 Introduction: Tableau’s AI Moment